Watering plants: top tips on what to do, when to do it, and which tools to use

 To check whether your borders need watering, 'look at the soil about a spade-deep down,' says the experts at Hozelock.
 'Only water if it's dry – if it's already damp there is no need.'

-What time of day to water is, thankfully, a more straightforward issue.
+What time of day to water is a more straightforward issue.
 'Water at the start or end of the day when the sun isn't so hot,' says Hozelock.
 'Less water will evaporate, and watering in peak sunshine can harm your plants.

 'Make it a morning or evening task,' they continue.
 Or, invest in an electronic water timer, attached to your watering system, which will sense when the sun comes up and goes down.
 They're perfect if you're looking for low maintenance garden ideas.